UBC-CIC/AceIT-ECE-Capstone/README.md

 - Problem Explanation

 This repository contains the complete code for the project, including the frontend, backend, and AWS infrastructure.

+Ace It currently only supports Canvas LMS, however, this project can be extended to support additional LTI-based LMS systems as needed.

 ### Demo